agronaziri/citizenship-case-study/README.md

 ##  Process

 The dataset was cleaned and standardized using Excel.
 Python was used to explore the data and calculate grouped summaries using pandas.
-SQL was used to query the dataset, calculate totals and averages, and generate summary tables.
+SQL was used to query the dataset, calculate totals and averages and generate summary tables.

 ---